Impact of gender on the formation and outcome of mentoring relationships in academic research: Results

-Consistent with previous investigations into the attrition of women across the academic career track (sometimes known as the "leaky pipeline") \cite{martinez_falling_2007, ginther_womens_2014, ceci_women_2014, lerchenmueller_gender_2018}, our results show that the proportion of women in social science and STEM fields is lower at progressively later stages of the academic career track, from graduate student to postdoc to mentor (Figure 2A).
-Although this result indicates the population of academic mentors remains skewed towards men, even in research areas with student populations close to gender parity, it does not in itself indicate whether female graduate students are continuing to mentorship positions at the same rate as male graduate students.
+Consistent with previous investigations into the attrition of women across the academic career track (sometimes known as the "leaky pipeline") \cite{martinez_falling_2007, ginther_womens_2014, ceci_women_2014, lerchenmueller_gender_2018}, our results show that the proportion of women in social science and STEM fields is lower at progressively later stages of the academic career track, from graduate student to postdoc to mentor (Fig. S12A).
+This result indicates the population of academic mentors remains skewed towards men, even in research areas with student populations close to gender parity.
+However, it does not in itself indicate whether women graduate students continue on to mentorship positions at the same rate as men graduate students.
 In addition, it does not indicate whether structural gender biases that affect women as mentors indirectly affect retention of their students in academia.